martinfrommel/dose-bot/README.md

 ## 🏷️ Versioning

-- Current release: 1.0.0
+- Current release: 0.7.0
-- Tag releases with `git tag v1.0.0 && git push origin v1.0.0` to align git tags with package versions.
+- Tag releases with `git tag 0.7.0 && git push origin 0.7.0` to align git tags with package versions.

+## 🤖 CI/CD (Gitea Actions + Coolify)

+This repo includes basic Gitea Actions workflows:

+- CI: runs on pushes to `master` and on PRs: `.gitea/workflows/ci.yml`
+- Deploy: runs on tag pushes matching `0.*.*`: `.gitea/workflows/deploy.yml`

+To enable deployments via Coolify, add these **repository secrets** in Gitea:

+- `COOLIFY_WEBHOOK_DEMO`: webhook URL for the public/demo app
+- `COOLIFY_WEBHOOK_PRIVATE`: webhook URL for the private app

+On a successful tag build, the deploy workflow POSTs to both webhooks (if set).

 ## ✅ Testing